Daniel Benzar

-Dumitru Daniel Benzar (born 30 December 1997) is a Romanian professional footballer who plays mainly as a right winger for Liga II side SSU Politehnica Timișoara.
+Dumitru Daniel Benzar (born 30 December 1997) is a Romanian professional footballer who plays as a right winger for Liga II club 1599 Șelimbăr.

 Club career

 FCSB

 Daniel Benzar played his first official game in Liga I in 2017, in a 1–1 draw against Universitatea Craiova, coming on as a substitute for Harlem Gnohéré in the 70th minute.
 He scored his first goal for Steaua on 6 August 2017 in a 2–1 away win over Concordia Chiajna.

 Personal life

-Daniel Benzar is the younger brother of Lecce defender Romario Benzar.
+Daniel Benzar is the younger brother of Botoșani footballer Romario Benzar.